kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

 **NF: What are some of the key initiatives or deliverables the working group is currently focused on?**

-**KK:** We maintain a project board at [https://github.com/orgs/kubernetes/projects/95](https://github.com/orgs/kubernetes/projects/95) \[1\] with real-time tracking of our initiatives and their progress.
+**KK:** We maintain a project board at [Kubernetes Project Board](https://github.com/orgs/kubernetes/projects/95) with real-time tracking of our initiatives and their progress.

 **PO:** The scope and feature set of core DRA were intentionally limited to enable graduation to GA within a reasonable time.
 Additional KEPs add more features, on their own schedule.
 Those fall roughly into three categories: